cezarypiatek/PowerShellContainers/README.md

 # PowerShellContainers
+All available tags for base images released by Microsoft can be found here https://hub.docker.com/_/microsoft-powershell

-How to build docker containers that use PowerShelll
+## Building docker containers that use PowerShelll

 ```dockerfile
 FROM mcr.microsoft.com/powershel